We receive a lot of questions on what should I put on a medical alert bracelet or necklace pendant? What should medical Id say?

 View Medical Alert Bracelet Informational Videos Advice on the importance of medical alert bracelets and what specific types of medical IDs are recommended by a Hospital ER Nurse.
-Also advise on what information to engrave on a emergency medical id bracelet.
-What should my bracelet say regarding wording, etc.?

 Your Name - Speeds treatment by helping first responders communicate with you in case of an emergency.